LearnDash LMS Setup: What’s Included and Why You Might Need Them

 Some setups include things that make your life easier long-term:

-Yes, LearnDash includes an Onboarding Wizard, and it helps you get started quickly.
+Yes, LearnDash Developer includes an onboarding wizard, and it helps you get started quickly.

 So the wizard is a good start, but not the final finish.